hydrastro/livestream/README.md

 Change the `IP` and `STREAMKEY` variables to your liking, in my example it's `[::]` which means listen on all ipv6 addresses, you can enter `0.0.0.0` for example `0.0.0.0` means it's listening on all ipv4 addresses or change this to whatever your public ip is.

-`PORT` is the port ffmpeg will listen to, you can freely change it or keep at the default value
+`PORT` is the port ffmpeg will listen to, you can freely change it or keep the default value

 The `STREAMKEY` variable can be treated as your personal access token to this endpoint, make it hard to guess to increase security